 [A]re often critical, pessimistic, and easily disappointed.
 They may feel offended and decide to react out of rage or anger.
 Feeling unwanted, unloved, or unworthy are all big trigger points for these individuals.

 What IS Petulant Borderline Personality Disorder?

 Now that we’ve covered some basics, we’re going to dive into the specifics relating to petulant borderline personality disorder.
-Petulant borderline personality disorder is one of four defined borderline personality disorders.
+Petulant BPD, as it’s also known, is one of four defined borderline personality disorders.
 Those who suffer from this condition can have a very hard time diagnosing the problem, as the characteristics of it can easily be confused with other challenges.

 However, someone who suffers from petulant borderline personality disorder symptoms tends to have a strong instinct and/or need to manipulate others in relationships.
 They also have an obsessive need for control in those relationships and they often quickly express extreme dissatisfaction with others when they decide that they are disappointed in something.
 Those with petulant borderline personality disorder are also generally quite possessive with regards to the relationships of others.

 These tendencies often play out by way of random and intense outbursts of anger coupled with an inability or seeming lack of interest in expressing feelings.
 One of the underlying factors of petulant BPD is an extreme fear of abandonment that can motivate these actions many times in the first place.

 There is also a bit of an emotional cycle that plays out with someone suffering from petulant borderline personality disorder.
 While others tend to remember the angry outbursts and attempts at control and manipulation that occur, those who have this condition also undergo periods of feeling totally unworthy or unloved – almost a form of depression in some sense, even though that’s obviously a different diagnosis.